fcordon/elans2019/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

+### `nodemon`

+Runs node.js server

+In the project directory "src", you can run:

 ### `npm run dev`